The best blogging tools to increase your productivity and traffic

 These days there are some really great websites offering a good selection of royalty free stock photos on a CC0 (Creative Commons Zero) license.
-This means you don’t have to credit the photographer and you can use the images how you want (though there are a few restrictions – see here for more info).
+This means you don’t have to credit the photographer and you can use the images how you want (though there are a few restrictions – see the individual websites for more info).

-My favourite free site for stock photos is Pexels.
+My favourite free sites for stock photos are Pexels, Pixabay and Unsplash.
 The photos are good quality and there is a wide variety of images available.
-Pretty much all the stock photos you see on this website are from Pexels.
+Many of the the stock photos you see on this website are from one of these three sites.

 If you want to improve your blog you need to understand which blog posts are performing well and which have flopped, you also need to know where your traffic is coming from and where it’s going to next.
 Spending time each month analysing your blog stats is crucial to creating better content and promoting it more effectively.